 The prevalence of obesity among adults in the United States has been rising since the 1970s.
 Genes alone cannot possibly explain such a rapid rise.
 Although the genetic predisposition to be overweight varies widely from person to person, the rise in body mass index appears to be nearly universal, cutting across all demographic groups.
 These findings underscore the importance of changes in our environment that contribute to the epidemic of overweight and obesity.

 Genetic factors are the forces inside you that help you gain weight and stay overweight; environmental factors are the outside forces that contribute to these problems.
 They encompass anything in our environment that makes us more likely to eat too much or exercise too little.
-Taken together, experts think that environmental factors are the driving force for the dramatic increase in obesity.
+Taken together, experts think that environmental factors are the driving force for the causes of obesity and its dramatic rise.

 Environmental influences come into play very early, even before you're born.
 Researchers sometimes call these in-utero exposures "fetal programming."
 Babies of mothers who smoked during pregnancy are more likely to become overweight than those whose mothers didn't smoke.
 The same is true for babies born to mothers who had diabetes.
 Researchers believe these conditions may somehow alter the growing baby's metabolism in ways that show up later in life.